EXPEL BLOG

 Disabling/modifying AWS access keys

-• If an AWS access key is identified as compromised during an incident, we’ll automatically disable/modify that key when a remediation action is created.
+• If an AWS access key is identified as compromised during an incident, we’ll automatically disable/modify that key when an automated security remediation action is created.

 • Available for: AWS